scouten/ericscouten.dev/content/2023/iiw/index.md

 * 1D: If DID is so great, why don't I have one yet?
 * 1I: Linked Claims: Binding credentials together with cryptographic hashlinks.
 Giving structure to Verifiable Credential sets

-## Session 2M: Answers to "The Four Horsement of SSI"
+## Session 2M: Answers to "The Four Horsemen of SSI"

 _Timothy Ruff, GP, Digital Trust Ventures_

 {{ es_image(id = "es-4581-003") }}

-Timothy starts by replaying [_The Four Horsement of SSI_ from Identiverse 2023](https://pages.scmagazine.com/rs/188-UNZ-660/images/Identiverse%202023%20-%20The%20Four%20Horsemen%20of%20the%20SSI%20Apocalypse%20-%205.31.pdf) by Jeremy Grant.
+Timothy starts by replaying [_The Four Horsemen of SSI_ from Identiverse 2023](https://pages.scmagazine.com/rs/188-UNZ-660/images/Identiverse%202023%20-%20The%20Four%20Horsemen%20of%20the%20SSI%20Apocalypse%20-%205.31.pdf) by Jeremy Grant.

 The key points of Grant's presentation: